-Do you have a favorite variety of apple?Filed under Going Local | Comments (17)
+Do you like avocados?
+What’s your favorite way to eat them?Filed under Going Local | Comments (17)